ChadSexington/Assassination/README.md

 - Finish implementing user authentication.
   - Finish adding ability for user's to change their password
   - Fix edit player not showing form errors
-  - Fix registration password fields disappearing if there is an error

 **After the above is complete, the project should be usable, but likely buggy (alpha stage)**
 - Add specific error messages to